-Agnieszka Ewa Krautz (née Tytus) is currently acting as the interim Chair of English Linguistics (AI).
+Agnieszka Ewa Krautz (née Tytus) is currently working as a Postdoctoral Researcher at the Chair of English Linguistics (AI).

 She received her M.A. degree in Ethnolinguistics from A. Mickiewicz University in Poland and an M.Phil. degree in Psychology and Education from the University of Cambridge, England.
 She completed her doctoral studies with a Ph.D. in Psycholinguistics at King’s College, London in 2013 and last year finished her post-doctoral qualification (Habilitation) in English Linguistics at the University of Mannheim.